Extractions

 Following the extraction of a tooth, you will be sent home to get some rest and allow your mouth to recover.
 This can range from a few days to a little over a week.
 This list will be a guide on how you can help manage or minimize discomfort, reduce the risk of infections and to help hasten your recovery:

-Take painkillers prescribed by your dentist
+Take painkillers or antibiotics prescribed by your dentist

 Avoid spitting or rinsing with too much force, be sure to be gentle yet thorough for at least 24 hours